 We love decorating our house for Easter, & one thing we make every year is our Easter Tree.
 New decorations are added every Easter, but our favourites are these salt dough Easter eggs, super simple & frugal to make, they're a beautiful way to brighten up your house ready for Easter, & they last for years!

 To make our Easter Tree we collected some branches from the garden & added them to an old plant pot.
 We secured the branches by pushing them into some clay at the bottom of the pot, then added some small pebbles which helped hold the pot steady.

 To make our salt dough decorations we used:

 ½ a cup of warm water

-To make Easter decorations roll out the dough & use your chosen cookie cutters to create your Easter shapes.
-We added a hole in the top of each shape (using a straw) & left them to dry on a wire rack in our airing cupboard for a couple of days.
-You can dry them quicker in the oven, but we found drying them in the airing cupboard prevented any bubbles & cracks froming in the dough.
+:: Add a hole in the top of each shape using a straw & leave them to dry.
+We leave ours on a wire rack in the airing cupboard for 24 hours.
+You can dry them quicker in the oven, but we found drying them in the airing cupboard prevented any bubbles & cracks forming in the dough.

-These decorations will last for years if you wrap them well in tissue or kitchen paper, & keep them away from any moisture.
+These decorations will last for years if you wrap them well in tissue paper or kitchen towel, & keep them away from any moisture.
 We have quite a collection already!

 Looking for more Easter activities to share with children?
 You'll find oodles of fun Easter crafts, outdoor activities, recipes & more here on our site.